Apollo Global joins battle for Britain's Morrisons | Business

 Apollo Global joins battle for Britain's Morrisons

+The $8.7 billion bid battle for Britain's fourth largest supermarket group Morrisons ratcheted up on Monday when a third private equity group, Apollo Global Management, entered the fray.
 U.S. group Apollo, which last year missed out on buying Asda, the No. 3 grocery player in the United Kingdom, said it was in the preliminary stages of evaluating a possible offer for Morrisons but had not approached its board.
-On Saturday Morrisons agreed to a takeover led by SoftBank owned Fortress Investment Group that valued the firm at 6.3 billion pounds ($8.7 billion).

 - Country: